lchi/freshy-server/README.md

 freshy-server
 =============

+Keeping your web content fresh!

 Work in progress....

-For now we're just letting you know when a file is added/modified/deleted.

 Installation
 ------------